Publisher open access agreements

-The Library has signed up to an agreement with RSC which runs until 31 December 2021.
+The Library has signed up to an agreement with RSC which runs until 31 December 2024.
 This agreement makes all articles written by University of Edinburgh corresponding authors open access immediately at no extra cost.
-The agreement covers articles published in any of the RSC hybrid journals (except Chemical Science, RSC Advances and Chemistry Education Research and Practice).
-Please note the agreement only covers the open access charge and does not cover additional fees, for example, reprints or cover artwork.
+The agreement covers articles published in any of the RSC hybrid journals (except Chemistry Education Research and Practice).

 To make sure you can benefit from this agreement, please ensure that you:

 - Are listed as the corresponding author both in the online submission system and in your manuscript;